xplenty/xplenty-api-doc-v2/sections/get-job-information.md

 ### Description
 The calls returns information for a job with the given job ID.

+You can preview the output, which will display up to 100 lines, using the preview_url listed in the outputs of the response.
+View [Preview Job Output] (https://github.com/xplenty/xplenty-api-doc/blob/master/sections/preview-output.md) for details.

 The details returned for the job are:

 * **id** - the numeric job ID